VA-Explorer/va_explorer/docs/training/admin_guides.md

   * - :rspan:`1` ``load_locations``
     - ``--csv_file`` (*)
-    - :rspan:`1` Used to load initial location date data needed to support Geographic access. ``csv_file`` is a filename in the local folder or ``unix:path`` format location of the file.
+    - :rspan:`1` Used to load initial location data needed to support Geographic access. ``csv_file`` is a filename in the local folder or ``unix:path`` format location of the file.
 Can be used with ``delete_previous`` to delete existing location data and start fresh with